The New Space Opera 2

 The New Space Opera 2 is a science fiction anthology edited by Gardner Dozois and Jonathan Strahan.
 It was published in 2009, and includes all original stories selected to represent the genre of space opera.
 Five of the stories in the book were selected for the Locus recommended reading list for 2009.
+The book won the Locus Award for Best Anthology in 2010.

 This anthology follows The New Space Opera which was published in 2007.